Procedure Guide ·Ultrasound ·2026

 7Does pet insurance cover ultrasound for dogs?

-Yes, diagnostic ultrasound is covered by most accident and illness policies when it's medically necessary.
-The cost is included as part of the overall claim for the condition being investigated.
-Routine or screening ultrasound without symptoms is not covered.
+Yes, when medically necessary - included in the condition claim.
+Routine screening without symptoms is not covered.
 Pregnancy ultrasound is excluded under breeding exclusions.
-The ultrasound cost is most valuable when combined with treatment costs that together exceed your deductible.
+Most valuable when combined with treatment costs that exceed your deductible.

 Marcel Janik, founder of RealVetCost